brianvanburken/knowledge-sharing/posts/0000-00-00-compile-time-functions-in-elixir/post.md

 "A"
 ```

 We've created compile-time functions!
-We could go even further and automate it further by hosting the mapping somewhere, use a hook to create an Elixir package out of it when it changes, and publish it without interaction of a developer.
+We could go even further and automate it by hosting the mapping somewhere, use a hook to create an Elixir package out of it when it changes, and publish it without interaction of a developer.

 Elixir macros allow us to create awesome stuff.
 Though this awesomeness does come with a word of caution.
 It might be harder to reason about what your code does and where some functions come from.
 New developers to your project with macros might have a hard time finding their way around.
 It is a tradeoff you have to make.
 Some would argue that using macros for such a small mapping we used might be overkill and I won't argue with that.
 But, it is fun to write it and show you how you can define compile-time functions.